RobertCraigie/pyright-python/README.md

 ## Motivation

-[Pyright](https://github.com/microsoft/pyright) is written in TypeScript and requires node to be installed and is normally installed with npm, this could be a barrier for entry for some python developers as they may not have node or npm, installed on their machine, I wanted to make pyright as easy to install as any normal python package.
+[Pyright](https://github.com/microsoft/pyright) is written in TypeScript, requiring node to be installed, and is normally installed with npm.
+This could be an entry barrier for some Python developers as they may not have node or npm installed on their machine; I wanted to make pyright as easy to install as any normal Python package.

 ## How Pyright for Python Works

-This project works by first checking if node is in the `PATH` and if it is not then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then install the pyright npm package using `npx`.
+This project works by first checking if node is in the `PATH`.
+If it is not, then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then install the pyright npm package using `npx`.

-We also automatically upgrade the pyright npm package to it's latest version on every run, see below for how to change this behaviour.
+We also automatically upgrade the pyright npm package to its latest version on every run, see below for how to change this behaviour.

 ## Automatically keeping pyright up to date